Migrating from sbt 1.x

 In sbt 1.x bare settings were project settings that applied only to the root subproject.
 In sbt 2.x, the bare settings in build.sbt are common settings that are injected to all subprojects.

-name := "root" // every subprojects will be named root!
+name := "root" // all subprojects will be named root!

 Migrating ThisBuild